-DIT carts don’t have to be large in terms of size to be incredibly powerful – as the cart of Tokyo based Taki Yusuke shows.
-On his Magliner Mini Cart he has equipment installed for a variety of different tasks on set, from data management to audio mixing.
-In an interview with us he explains why the size of DIT carts in Japan really matters, how he copes with power outages on set and why a game controller is the one item that completes his cart.
+DIT carts don’t have to be large to be incredibly powerful – as the cart of Tokyo based Taki Yusuke shows.
+On his Magliner Mini Cart, he has equipment installed for various tasks on set, ranging from data management to audio mixing.
+In an interview with us, he explains why the size of DIT carts in Japan really matters, how he copes with power outages on set and why a game controller is the one item that completes his cart.

 Hi Taki, Nice to meet you!
 To start off, can you please tell us a bit about yourself?

 Let’s have a look at your cart.
-First, how would you describe your personal overall cart setup?
+First, how would you personally describe your overall cart setup?

 Please tell us a bit more about the components of your cart.
 What size is it?

 My cart is a Magliner Mini Cart with middle shelf.
 Generally, here in Japan the size of the DIT cart can’t be too large, as everything here is quite narrow (including filming spaces).

 Theoretically, I could fold the cart.
 But just thinking about that gives me a headache… It would probably take more than a day to assemble it again!
 So I’m usually trying to avoid the folding option and instead use its 8’’ wheels to move it around.

 How many monitors does it have?

 My main monitor is a Sony BVM 17’’.
 It’s accompanied by a Leader LV 5330 Waveform monitor, as well as a Blackmagic Design Smart View Duo.
 This one I use for operating live switches.

 Besides those, I also have a 4K 30’’ monitor that’s installed right next to the cart.